 - The latest threats before antivirus databases are updated while diminishes the probability of invasion and contamination being scattered.

 Different types of devices such as servers, workstations, and computers can have the host intrusion prevention system implemented.

 As studies have recently shown that unprotected systems can be compromised within minutes, the benefit of intrusion prevention is that there’s no more waiting for a security administrator to answer before prophylactic steps are taken to maintain host integrity.
 This approach can be very helpful when in need.

 Usually, a host intrusion prevention system is both signature and anomaly-based.

 An anomaly-based HIPS tries to differentiate normal from atypical behavior, unlike signature based-systems that have the capability to protect against only familiar bad signatures.

 A host intrusion prevention system utilizes a database of systems items supervised to discover intrusions by investigating system calls, application logs, and file-system changes.

-HIPS recall every item’s features and generate a numerical value calculated from a series of bits of digital data used to test whether the data has changed during storage or transmission for the contents.
+HIPS recalls every item’s features and generates a numerical value calculated from a series of bits of digital data used to test whether the data has changed during storage or transmission for the contents.